Skip to content

 • Reducing the sugar and yeast-containing foods in your diet.

 Smoking can exacerbate Candida infections.
-If you need help quitting smoking, Our board-certified primary care doctors can help you to develop a treatment plan.
+If you need help quitting smoking, our board-certified primary care doctors can help you to develop a treatment plan.

-When to see a doctor for thrush
+When to see a doctor

 As soon as you see white lesions inside the mouth, see your doctor or dentist.
 You can make an appointment with one of our board-certified doctors online if these symptoms are present.